ericps1/crts/README.md

 Examples of cognitive engines are provided in the `cognitive_engines/` directory.

+### Logs

+CRTS will automatically log data from several points in the system (provided that the log file options are appropriately specified in the scenario configuration file).
+These logs include the parameters used by the ECR to create each phyiscal layer frame that is transmitted, the metrics and parameters of each of the physical layer frames received by the ECR, as well as the data received at the network layer (the data read from the virtual network interface by CRTS\_CR).
+Each log entry will include a timestamp to keep events referenced to a common timeline The logs are written as raw binary files in the /logs/bin directory, but will automatically be converted to either Octave/Matlab or Python scripts after the scenario has finished and placed in the logs/Octave or logs/Python directories respectively.
+This again assumes that the appropriate options were set in the scenario configuration file).
+These scripts provide the user with an easy way to analyze the results of the experiment.
+There are some basic Octave/Matlab scripts provided to plot the contents of the logs as a function of time.

 ##Tutorial:

 Begin by opening four ssh sessions on CORNET using the following command: